karimdhafer52/latex-report-template/README.md

 # latex-intro:
-This is my 1St LaTeX projet in which I tried to use and implement the maximum of LaTeX basics, It will be a great project for discovering and understanding LaTeX coding.
+This is my first LaTeX project, where I aimed to use and implement fundamental LaTeX features, making it a valuable exercise for discovering and understanding LaTeX coding.

+This practice is based on an academic project involving the creation of a report for a workshop on developing an Android mobile app in Android Studio that calculates IMG.

 ## Project Components
 - **Images Folder:** Contains all images used in the document, which enhance visual representation and understanding.